csswizardry/csswizardry.github.com/_posts/2024-08-19-cache-grab-how-much-are-you-leaving-on-the-table.md

-The reason the bfcache is so much faster is that, where traditional back/forward navigations should hopefully retrieve most of their (sub)resources from HTTP cache, the bfcache restores pages from memory—near-instant page loads!
+The reason the bfcache is so much faster is that, where traditional back/forward navigations should hopefully retrieve most of their (sub)resources from HTTP cache, the bfcache restores pages from memory — near-instant page loads!
 I’d recommend [reading up on bfcache](https://web.dev/articles/bfcache) and how to gain access to it.

-As it stands, the BBC serves more of its back/forward initiated navigations via the much faster bfcache—this is a good thing, but there is still the remaining 28% that could be fixed.
+As it stands, the BBC serves more of its back/forward initiated navigations via the much faster bfcache — this is a good thing, but there is still the remaining 28% that could be fixed.

 ### Reload